Niklas20114552/arch-tui-installer/README.md

 Manual installation: Run setup with `./setup --debug`

 Than look for error-messages and write it down.
 Please report the error in the [Issue](https://github.com/Niklas20114552/arch-tui-installer/issues)-Tab.
 But first check if it has already been reported
-### Upcoming Features:

-- Language Support for the Installer.
-- Better English for me (Thats an joke!)